bcaccinolo/mini-jurisdictions/README.md

 Functionaly speaking, this project lists all the existing jurisdictions in the world.

-There is also a search field to look for a specific one.
+There is also a search field to look for a specific jurisdiction.

 ## Fuzzy search